 FOUNDATIONS OF BUILDING A STADIUM

 Whenever you hear or read about a professional team exploring the possibility of relocating to a different city, the desire for a new stadium is often the primary reason.
-A sparkling new stadium filled with modern amenities attracts fans in droves — and that generates significant revenues for the team and the local businesses that surround the facility such as bars, restaurants, hotels and retail shops.
+A sparkling new stadium filled with modern amenities attracts fans in droves, generating significant revenues for the team and the local businesses surrounding the facility, such as bars, restaurants, hotels and retail shops.

 The NFL’s Oakland Raiders are the most recent example of a sport’s team making a move in search of greener pastures.
 Playing in the antiquated Oakland Coliseum, which was constructed more than 50 years ago, the team generated a mere $69 million in stadium revenues in 2015, according to Forbes magazine.
 In contrast, the Dallas Cowboys, playing in the immaculate, state-of-the-art AT&T Stadium, raked in more than $440 million.

-Unable to obtain financial support to build a new stadium in Oakland, the team’s ownership sought and received approval from the league to move to Las Vegas, where it will play in a newly constructed 65,000-seat domed stadium (price tag: $1.9 billion) tentatively scheduled for completion in 2020.
+Unable to obtain financial support to build a new stadium in Oakland, the team’s ownership sought and received approval from the league to move to Las Vegas, where it now plays in a newly constructed, 65,000-seat domed stadium (price tag: $1.9 billion) that was completed in 2020.
 Annual revenue projections for the new facility range from $250-$350 million.

 THE EVOLUTION OF THE SPORTS STADIUM